 Brad Pitt, Mireille Enos both do a decent job as: ‘Gerry’ and ‘Karin Lane’ within the film, despite their characters having pretty much no characterisation outside of them being a loving family.
 Their children however, portrayed by Sterling Jerins and Abigail Hargrove.
 I found very irritating, as aside from their constant screaming and crying, their child performances weren’t very convincing to me at all.
 Strangely, Peter Capaldi also has a small role within the film, despite barley adding anything to the story.

 Ben Seresin handles the cinematography throughout the film, and aside from a few scenes were hand-held camera techniques are used to reflect the chaos we see during many of the zombie attacks, many of the visuals are extremely flat.
 As the cinematography is very bland and uninspired, usually sticking to very standard shots and never really experimenting with anything incredibly interesting.
-The CGI effects throughout the film’s runtime are also very inconsistent, as in some scenes the visual effects work perfectly fine.
-In others however, they look truly awful, with many of the zombies bouncing around as if they were made out of rubber.
-I do appreciate the various aerial shots which are used during many of these scenes however, as I felt they captured the enormous scale of the pandemic very well.
+The CG effects throughout the film’s runtime are also very inconsistent, as in some scenes the visual effects work perfectly fine.
+Whereas in others, they look truly awful, with many of the zombies bouncing around as if they were made out of rubber.
+I do appreciate the various aerial shots which are used during many of these scenes however, as I feel these shots really incapsulate the enormous scale of the film’s devastating pandemic.

 The film’s original score by Marco Beltrami is decent overall, it works within the film to increase what tension and drama there is on-screen.
 But outside of the film, it isn’t memorable in the slightest.
 Coming-off as your standard blockbuster soundtrack with the occasional: ‘Inception’ noise thrown-in for good measure, it is very possible the score was rushed.
 As for those who may not know, ‘World War Z’ actually went through a very troubled production process, as multiple different directors, writers and producers were brought-on and then dropped-off constantly.
 This is mostly why the film sometimes feels very unconnected and messy (which also isn’t helped by its quick pacing).
 Taking this into account, the film definitely could’ve been far worse, but I still found it very noticeable.